go-gitea/gitea/docs/content/doc/advanced/adding-legal-pages.en-us.md

 cp $GOPATH/src/code.gitea.io/gitea/contrib/legal/privacy.html.sample /path/to/custom/public/
 ```

-Now you can hack the page to your requirements.
+Now you need to edit the page to meet your requirements.

 ## Make it Visible